 I’m going to share with you 7 categories of great interview questions.
 Consider setting the meeting up like this: “I’m going to ask you some questions and what I’m looking for is specific examples that illustrate how you have responded to specific situations in the past.
 I’ll be taking notes as you talk, but you keep going.
 Feel free to take your time and think about responses before answering the questions.”

 1. Customer Service

 Clearly, any candidate for a consumer affairs position must have a customer service mindset.
-This includes anticipating customers’ needs, completely answering questions, having a positive attitude and understanding that the customer is the reason you are in business.
+This includes anticipating customers’ needs, thoroughly answering questions, having a positive attitude and understanding that the client is the reason you are in business.